bhat-nitish/calc-deploy/README.md

 3. Restore and Build the project
 4. Run unit tests
 5. Pack the project with version number equivalent to the build number
-6. Publsh a local nupkg
+6. Publsh a local nupkg.

 ## Docker File